triviality/old_blog_that_supports_sage/_posts/2015-01-17-Subgroup-Explorer.md

 </div>

 And here's a version that you can run on [SageMathCloud](https://cloud.sagSageMathCloudemath.com).
-It offers more flexibility (you can type in cardinalities > 32), and also uses the structure description of the group as a label, rather than just the cardinality.
+It allows you to input much larger groups.
 This was used to produce the image at the top of the post.

 Don't try running it here, however, since the SageCellServer doesn't have the `database_gap` package installed.